ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/company-hub.md

 > [!IMPORTANT]
 > The company hub is a company-wide list, so any user who is granted access to the company hub will be able to see all companies in their own [!INCLUDE [prod_short](includes/prod_short.md)] tenant, and all KPIs for the companies that they have access to.

 If you cannot find the company hub, and you know that you have been granted access to it, then check with your administrator if the company hub is listed in the **Extension Management** page.
-For more information, see [Customizing Business Central Using Extensions](ui-extensions.md).
+Další informace naleznete v tématu [Přizpůsobení Business Central pomocí rozšíření](ui-extensions.md).

 ## Set up the company hub